-Emergencies aren’t just about localized weather events or job losses, but can be much more personal.
+Emergencies aren’t just about localized weather events or job losses but can be much more personal.
 And what’s more personal to a girl than her period?
-Consider a DIY Period Emergency Kit for your preteens to have at stored in her locker or backpack for just such times.
+Consider a DIY First Period Emergency Kit for your preteens to have stored in their locker or backpack for just such times.

 I bet many of us can say that puberty was one of the worst phases of our lives.
 The shame, the uncertainty, the ridicule — all leaving us feeling like we were the biggest losers in the world, even though every other kid was going through the same thing.
 And it’s even worse when we are young, inexperienced, and are going through it alone.

 Not all of us were graced with moms who were open and forthcoming about this aspect of our lives.
 Not all of us have moms who can be relied upon to share this information.
 I’m sharing it for those who can’t ask, those who don’t have someone to ask, and you might need to move along if this is a ‘trigger subject’ for you.
 Considering that this is a subject that affects 50%+ of the world’s population, a DIY Period Emergency kit is definitely something women need to think about for themselves and their daughters, and frankly, Dads, you do, too!

 Tip: Let your daughter pick out a cute, opaque, cosmetic pouch to put this in, which she can then store in her backpack, purse, or locker.

 How to Create a DIY Period Emergency Kit for Girls?

 Learn these ideas on how to make your own emergency kit that is useful during your periods.